North Carolina Bail Bonds

 1. Arrest & Booking

-The individual is taken into custody and booked at a local jail.
-Charges are recorded, and bond eligibility is determined.
+The individual is taken into custody, and charges are recorded at the local jail.

-A magistrate or judge sets the bond amount based on the charge, prior history, and other legal factors.
+A magistrate or judge determines the bond amount and any conditions for release.

 4. Release from Custody

-Once the bond is posted and processed by the jail, the defendant is released with the requirement to appear in court as scheduled.
+Once the bond is posted and processed, the defendant is released from jail.

 5. Court Appearances